machdyne/blaustahl/README.md

 In the event that the USB interface were to become obsolete or the RP2040 were to become non-functional, it should still be possible to recover the FRAM data using a SOP-8 test clip.
 The FRAM IC is marked "RS64".

+One way to achieve this today is to load the Blaustahl firmware onto a Raspberry Pi Pico using the same SPI GPIOs as shown in the schematics, then hold the Blaustahl boot button while attaching a test clip.
+The text editor or 'bs' utility can then be used to recover the FRAM data.

 ## License

 The contents of this repo are released under the [Lone Dynamics Open License](LICENSE.md).